khulnasoft-lab/design.khulnasoft.com/contents/data-visualization/color.md

 ### Categorical data

-Categorical data (also known as qualitative or thematic) uses hue to differentiate categories (qualitative), and lightness to differentiate a data range (quantitive).
+Categorical data (also known as qualitative or thematic) uses hue to differentiate categories (qualitative), and lightness to differentiate a data range (quantitative).

 A chevron-skipping sequence is used to alternate both hue and lightness to increase contrast between sibling elements.